 The first step in that process is the development of data warehouses that collect and store information in a useable fashion.
-In one such project, we have been working with David S. Roos, Ph.D., E. Otis Kendall Professor of Biology at Penn, and Jessica Kissinger, Ph.D., at University of Georgia, to develop a bioinformatics resource center for eukaryotic pathogens, funded by the National Institute of Allergy and Infectious Diseases and The Bill and Melinda Gates Foundation.
+In one such project, we have been working with David S. Roos, Ph.D., E. Otis Kendall Professor of Biology at Penn, and Jessica Kissinger, Ph.D., at University of Georgia, to develop a bioinformatics resource center for eukaryotic pathogens, funded by the National Institute of Allergy and Infectious Diseases.
 Within the resource center, we have built databases that serve research communities interested in specific pathogens.
 For example, PlasmoDB, houses information on the parasites that cause malaria.

 To maximize the utility of data warehouses, we must have ways to represent and store data that enables researchers to make connections between experiments and between data from different types of experiments.
 Therefore, part of my group is involved in knowledge representation and developing ontologies, which standardizes data through the use of controlled vocabularies and relationships.
 Our goal is to provide the tools, including ontologies, to allow people to annotate their experiments or mark up their papers in a way that another researcher could efficiently search for and combine particular kinds of results from a variety of sources.

-We work with a number of groups on ontology projects, including the Ontology for Biomedical Investigations Consortium.
-I have also been involved in a number of standards projects over the years, and am currently the president of the MGED society, which promotes data sharing and standardized representation of data, particularly from genomic experiments.
+We work with a number of groups on ontology projects, including the Ontology for Biomedical Investigations Consortium which is a member of the Open Biological and Biomedical Ontologies (OBO) Foundry.
+I have also been involved in a number of standards projects over the years, and am currently on the board of the FGED society, which promotes data sharing and standardized representation of data, particularly from genomic experiments.

 In addition to building systems that help other researchers maximize the value of their data, my team is involved in model building and network analysis with the aim of discovering new insights into biology.
 One area we focus on is type I diabetes.
 As a member of the Beta Cell Biology Consortium, we have established a data warehouse that houses datasets from consortium members.
 Additionally, our role has been to help the consortium integrate information from those datasets, as well as from key datasets from outside consortium, and to put those data into the context of beta cell development and diabetes.